-Reilley began working at the firm in 2016 as a full-time law clerk while pursuing his law degree though the evening program at George Washington University.
-Outside of the office, Reilley competes in ultramarathons and is an avid road, mountain and long-distance touring cyclist.
+Reilley began working at the firm in 2016 as a law clerk while pursuing his law degree through the evening program at George Washington University.
+Outside of the office, Reilley competes in ultramarathons and is an avid road, mountain, and long-distance touring cyclist.

 2014, B.S., Electrical Engineering